Skip to main content

 Output

+At the core of this workflow is the deidentify_text function which allows for entity replacements by invoking various entity processors.
+Each processor defines the exact behavior for a given entity type, making it easy to implement custom redaction tailored to your use case.
 The function deidentify_text(...) takes the original texts plus the analyze/text response, walks through every detected entity in left-to-right order, and replaces each entity span using the appropriate processor.
 It also automatically adjusts the character offsets of the entity locations after their replacements.

 Python Client

-text- The original list of text messages that were passed intoPAIClient.analyze_text()response- The structured response returned by theanalyze_textcallentity_processors- Mapping of entity type to entity processor, e.g.{"DATE": redact_date, "CREDIT_CARD": redact_credit_card}- Each processor is a callable that accepts an entity dictionary and returns the replacement string for that entity.
+• Each processor is a callable that accepts an entity dictionary and returns the replacement string for that entity.

-best_labelmatches a key in this dictionary.
+• Invoked when the entity best_label matches a key in this dictionary.

-default_processor- A fallback processor applied to all entity types not explicitly listed inentity_processors.
+• default_processor - A fallback processor applied to all entity types not explicitly listed in entity_processors.
 This ensures every entity is handled, even if you only configure custom processors for subset of the enabled entities.

 Entity Processors

 The processors are callables (Callable[[dict], str]) that take a detected entity dictionary and return the replacement text for that span.
 It can be as simple as a function, or a class which implements the __call__ method.
 In the example above we created the AgeBucketEntityProcessor, which puts the entity AGE into a bucket.
+The potential use cases are broad.
+A few common examples include:

-DATEentity; - Shift all dates by an offset in a
+• Shift all dates by an offset in a DATE entity;

-DATEentity; - Replace names with initials only;
+• Replace names with initials only;

-LOCATION_ZIPcode; - Redact entities based on fuzzy similarity to a list of identifiable terms;
+• Redact entities based on fuzzy similarity to a list of identifiable terms;

 Built-in processors

-In addition to writing your own processors, the client ships with three built-in entity processors, with more planned in future releases:MaskEntityProcessorandMarkerEntityProcessor- intended to be used for default processing.FuzzyMatchEntityProcessor- configurable processor that matches entities against a list of known words using Damerau–Levenshtein distance.
+• FuzzyMatchEntityProcessor - configurable processor that matches entities against a list of known words using Damerau–Levenshtein distance.
 It can automatically catch misspellings or near-duplicates, and be set to allow or block specific entities while doing the opposite for all others of the same type.
 A complete example is provided below.

 Custom redaction of credit card numbers